Nancy Kwan: Later years

-Kwan sporadically records audiobooks.
+Kwan has sporadically recorded audiobooks.
 In 1995, Kwan recorded an audiobook for Anchee Min's memoir Red Azalea in what Publishers Weekly called a "coolly understated performance that allows the story's subtleties and unexpected turns to work by themselves".
 In 2011, she recorded an audiobook for the 1989 memoir When Heaven and Earth Changed Places by Le Ly Hayslip with Jay Wurts.
-San Francisco Chronicle's Patricia Holt praised Kwan's intonation in her delivery, writing that "Kwan's faint Asian accent and careful pronunciation of Vietnamese words make Hayslip's weaving of her past and present lives a riveting experience".
+The San Francisco Chronicle's Patricia Holt praised Kwan's intonation in her delivery, writing that "Kwan's faint Asian accent and careful pronunciation of Vietnamese words make Hayslip's weaving of her past and present lives a riveting experience".

 In 1993, Kwan played Gussie Yang, a "tough-talking, soft-hearted Hong Kong restaurateur", in the fictional Dragon: The Bruce Lee Story.
 She played a pivotal role in the film, a character based on Seattle restaurateur and political leader Ruby Chow who hires Bruce Lee as a dishwasher and gives him the funds to open a martial arts school.

-In May 1993, she completed the production of a film about Eurasians, Loose Woman With No Face, which she wrote, directed, and starred.
+In May 1993, she completed a film about Eurasians entitled Loose Woman With No Face, which she wrote, directed, and starred in.
 She called the film "a slice of life about Euro-Asians in Los Angeles, and it's something I know about".

-In 1993, Kwan was asked about whether she was confronted with racism as a leading Asian Hollywood actress in the 1960s.
+Around that time, Kwan was asked about whether she was confronted with racism as a leading Asian Hollywood actress in the 1960s.
 Kwan replied, "That was 30 years ago and (prejudice) wasn't such a heavy issue then.
 I was just in great Broadway productions that were turned into films.
 I personally never felt any racial problems in Hollywood."
-In the 1990s, she faced a severe shortage of strong roles.
-She attributed this to both her age and the movie enterprise's aversion to selecting Asians for non-Asian roles.
-In earlier years, she was able to play an Italian and a Tahitian.
+In the 1990s, the number of parts available to her dried up.
+She attributed this to both her age and the movie business' aversion to casting Asians in non-Asian roles.
+In earlier years, she had been able to play an Italian and a Tahitian.

 In the 1990s, there were more Hollywood films about Asians.
 Kwan could have capitalized on the trend through a role in the 1993 film The Joy Luck Club.
-Because the filmmakers refused to excise a line calling The World of Suzie Wong a "...horrible racist film," she passed on the role.
+But because the filmmakers refused to excise a line calling The World of Suzie Wong a "...horrible racist film," she passed on the role.